Algiz 10X improves emergency response

 That starts the minute the nearest 112 centre (the country’s emergency phone system – like 911 in the U.S.) gets an emergency call that requires a response from a fire crew or ambulance – the call sets into motion an entire chain of actions.

 In the past these organizations had used off-the-shelf, non-rugged desktop computers with capacitive touch screens.
 But the harsh environments, extreme need for mobility and the importance of reliability pointed them toward rugged handheld tablets.
 Their main priorities were integrated features and strong support.
-After some online searching, local reseller Edico suggested the Handheld Algiz 10X.
+After some online searching, local reseller Edico suggested the Handheld Algiz 10X, and they purchased 24 units.

 Olafur Ragnarsson, manager and software developer at Capital District Fire and Rescue, says “The Algiz 10X’s available accessories such as the vehicle dock, and the good support Handheld offers in its knowledge base, lead us to an easy decision to choose the Handheld computers.”